madvoid/Source_Localization/README.md

   * Just move in direction that's not building
   * Recalculate velocity with random component
   * Move in different way, ray tracing?
+* Adaptive weights, every time an unreachable position comes up weights change to move away from that position
+* Have continuous position but convert to discrete index to check if in no-go zone
+* Add mean wind vector or mean concentration gradient as vector to PSO update

 ## TODO